-When out of balance, you might feel yourself rushing to one project to the next, without clear focus and becoming exhausted.
+When out of balance, you might feel yourself rushing from one project to the next, without a clear focus and becoming exhausted.
 It can lead to feelings of arrogance or irrational fears.
 Stabilizing the root chakra can manifest itself into a feeling of security, courage, and centeredness.

 Root Chakra Frequently Asked Questions

 - What is the Root Chakra?

 - The Root Chakra is the chakra that ground and stabilizes you and is the base for all other chakras.
 This chakra is red, and your basic needs are fulfilled through this chakra – food, shelter, safety – as well as emotional needs.

 - The Root Chakra, or Muladhara, is the foundation chakra and is located at the base of the spine.